TYPO3-Documentation/TYPO3CMS-Tutorial-Editors/Documentation/Pages/WorkingWithPages/Index.rst

 ============

 Choose the page you want to delete, then click and drag it directly to the right.
-The `Delete` option displays.
-Drop your page onto the `Delete` zone.
-A confirmation message displays.
+The `Delete` option displays and you can drop your page here.

 .. figure:: ../Images/DeletePage.png
    :alt: Drag a page to the right to delete it